LuisMartinezWD/Algorithms25LM/README.md

 ## More difficult than I thought

 Running through this assignment, there were sorting methods that we had run through either with Cameron or Karl that I still had my code for, making it super easy to implement.
 But then there were sorting algorithms that either we had not touched up on as much or I simply did not understand as much.
 This made me do a LOT of research, youtube videos, asking AI to explain them to me and give code examples, tutorials on how to build them and it still took me a fair amount of time.
 Was it irritating, yes, but I do think it was necessary to struggle through this now rather than later.

+# Search Algorithms

+## somewhat confusing

+This assignment has us use 3 searching algorithms to find a target number, there were times where I was confused how I would approach this assignment.
+But THANKFULLY, I looked at older code from when Karl was still instructing this class and the solutions for some Leetcodes, and I had already worked through these!
+So I just needed to implement the Data set and it went pretty smooth!